ilirbejleri/Black-Scholes-Project/README.md

 Ilir Bejleri
 Main idea: Create a live ticker for an options price based on a stock's changing price and the model's other factors.
 As a stock price changes, the ticker will change its price simultaneously.
-The user can select the stock and option contract details.
+Any ticker symbol on yahoo finance including commodities.

+REQUIRED PROGRAMS:
+    pip install fastapi uvicorn numpy scipy
+    pip install --upgrade yfinance

 EXUECTION INSTRUCTIONS:
-put your FRED API key on line 32 of main.py. run main.py using the following arguments in this order: TICKER TimeToExpirationInYearsAsFloat CallOrPut StrikePrice look at port 5000/ticker for the option price

-example to get the Black-Scholes price for Apple stock call option expiring in 1 month with a strike price of 235:

-python main.py AAPL .08333  call 235
+Run
+    uvicorn main:app --reload

 Citations: